sylvrs/electric-cowboy/INSTALLATION.md

 ## Step 3 - Adding Modpack

 Now that you are signed in, navigate to the [Releases page](https://github.com/sylvrs/electric-cowboy/releases) and look for the first file link named something like `electric-cowboy-v[VERSION].zip`.
-From there, save the file and navigate back to PolyMC.
+From there, save the file and navigate back to Prism.

-Once back on the main screen of PolyMC, click the "Add Instance" button followed by the "Import from zip" option on the "New Instance" menu.
+Once back on the main screen of Prism, click the "Add Instance" button followed by the "Import from zip" option on the "New Instance" menu.
 ![Add Instance](.github/installation/add_instance.png)
 ![Import from ZIP](.github/installation/import_zip_option.png)